-Welcome to a brand new lesson, Jesus Calls the Disciples, which focuses on two of the Jesus stories Godly Play doesn't cover: the calling of the fishermen, Peter, Andrew, James and John, and the calling of Levi (also called Matthew.)
+Welcome to Jesus Calls the Disciples, a story focusing on the calling of the fishermen, Peter, Andrew, James and John, and the calling of Levi (also called Matthew.)

 You should have received the lesson's script in an email I sent to you.
 If not, please shoot me a note or call and I'll send you a copy in the mail or email.
 I'll also have extra copies in the basket with the lesson.
 It will be in your classroom ready for you to pick up if you like on Wednesday.